 If, however, calculus has built up around your gums and below the gumline, a visit to the hygienist might hurt a little.
 This is partly because of the effort required to scrape tartar away, and partly because the gums underneath will be sore anyway.
 Your dentist might apply an anaesthetic gel to your gums to help with the pain, or may even use a local anaesthetic if the procedure is going to be quite invasive.

 After a scale and polish you might experience some tooth sensitivity while your teeth adjust to being fully exposed again.
-It can take several weeks for gums to heal after deep cleaning, but they shouldn’t be painful for more than a couple of days.
+It can take several weeks for gums to heal after a deep teeth cleaning, but they shouldn't be painful for more than a couple of days.

 Does a scale and polish whiten your teeth?